psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 FSL and Condor
 --------------
 FSL has been modified to directly support Condor -- without the need for a submit file.
-If you want FSL to submit its jobs to the cluster, set the evironment variable:
+If you want FSL to submit its jobs to the cluster, set the environment variable:

   ``FSLPARALLEL=condor``

-Note: feat does not use parallel processing for the first level analysis.
-Thus, to use feat effectively in Condor, it is best to create a Condor submit file that queues each feat call.
+Note: ``feat`` does not use parallel processing for the first level analysis.
+Thus, to use ``feat`` effectively in Condor, it is best to create a Condor submit file that queues each ``feat`` call.
 The bash script below *creates and submits* such a file.
-The script requires that all fsf files for each first level analysis are prepared and stored in one directory and that this script is executed from in that same directory.
+The script requires that all ``fsf`` files for each first level analysis are prepared and stored in one directory and that this script is executed in that same directory.

 .. code-block:: bash